spotlightpa/poor-richard/content/news/2021-08-06-SPLDAVIDDIEMS06.md

 Davidson was charged with failing to report campaign expenses as required to the Department of State and for not spending money through an official campaign treasurer.

-It’s unclear if the unreported campaign expenses were for her election efforts — like typical fundraising event costs or yard signs — or for her personally.
+It’s unclear if the unreported campaign expenses were for her election efforts — like typical fund-raising event costs or yard signs — or for her personally.
 The complaint, for instance, mentions unreported expenses for out-of-state hotels and $400 toward her Nordstrom credit card bill, but it does not specify what the purpose of those expenses was.

 But even if they were for personal use, it wouldn’t necessarily be a crime in Pennsylvania.

-Pennsylvania is among a minority of states that <a href="https://www.spotlightpa.org/news/2019/10/lavish-dinners-sports-tickets-and-nearly-3.5-million-other-expenses-by-pa.-lawmakers-youve-never-seen/" target="_blank">does not have an explicit ban on candidates spending campaign money for their personal use</a>, The Caucus and Spotlight PA found in a 2019 investigation.
+Pennsylvania is among a minority of states that <a href="https://www.spotlightpa.org/news/2019/10/lavish-dinners-sports-tickets-and-nearly-3.5-million-other-expenses-by-pa.-lawmakers-youve-never-seen/" target="_blank">do not have an explicit ban on candidates spending campaign money for their personal use</a>, The Caucus and Spotlight PA found in a 2019 investigation.

 That’s allowed legislators to spend donors’ money on alcohol, lavish dinners, clothes, limos, and travel across the United States and abroad — all while keeping the expenses hidden through various legal methods.

-Senate Minority Leader Jay Costa (D., Allegheny) has repeatedly introduced a campaign finance reform plan, and he updated it last session to include issues highlighted by The Caucus and Spotlight PA.
+Senate Minority Leader Jay Costa (D., Allegheny) has repeatedly introduced a campaign-finance reform plan, and he updated it last session to include issues highlighted by The Caucus and Spotlight PA.
 The reforms, which have never received a committee hearing, include defining and banning the “personal use” of campaign funds, and requiring candidates to submit credit card statements.

-Other reforms proposed by lawmakers and advocates include requiring campaign finance reports to be submitted electronically rather than by mail and real-time campaign expense reporting.
+Other reforms proposed by lawmakers and advocates include requiring campaign-finance reports to be submitted electronically rather than by mail and real-time campaign expense reporting.

 {{<picture src="external/e7egv7x4g5vhwf2hpb5xpn9cbm.jpeg" description="Rep Seth Grove, seen here with Margo Davidson, plans to call a series of hearings to review rules and procedures for how legislators file expenses." caption="Rep Seth Grove, seen here with Margo Davidson, plans to call a series of hearings to review rules and procedures for how legislators file expenses." credit="ALEJANDRO A. ALVAREZ / Philadelphia Inquirer">}}